zettsu-t/sudokusse/sudokusse.md

 ### Algorithm to count solutions of sudoku puzzles

 Backtracking only.
-Set a cell to candidate 1 to 9 if not blank and recursively set other cells.
+Set a cell to candidate 1 to 9 if it is not a blank, and recursively set other cells.

 Assume that cells are packed top left and count fast if the assumption is true.